Plan for software updates in Configuration Manager

 Third-party software updates

-Starting in version 1806, use the Third-Party Software Update Catalogs node in the Configuration Manager console to subscribe to third-party catalogs, publish their updates to your software update point, and then deploy them to clients.
+You can use the Third-Party Software Update Catalogs node in the Configuration Manager console to subscribe to third-party catalogs, publish their updates to your software update point, and then deploy them to clients.

 For more information, see Third-party software updates.